 How this Fast Diet Lifestyle works: Eat these meals tomorrow, for a calorie total of less than 600.
 On another day this week, eat the meals from a different post, another day of eating 600 calories or less.
 Eat sensibly the other days of the week.
 That’s it.
 Simple way to lose weight and be healthier.

 Just today I was asked if I would be Fasting this week of Christmas.
 Well, I’ll admit that I’m glad that Christmas will be on a Friday, not Thursday.
 Fasting can occur as usual on a special day with a little thought. plan A: If you know you must go for the whole Feast for dinner, have a regular Fast Day until then: a 300 calorie breakfast, no lunch, lots of water, and be sensible in eating at dinner. plan B: French toast for breakfast and seafood chowder for dinner.
-The chowder [posted November 25, 2015] is what we eat on Christmas Eve every year — delicious, out of the freezer [if you made a batch before Thanksgiving in November], and something that you look forward to, instead of feeling deprived.
+The chowder [first posted November 25, 2015] is what we eat on Christmas Eve every year — delicious, out of the freezer [if you made a batch before Thanksgiving in November], and something that you look forward to, instead of feeling deprived.

 French Toast 300 calories